jeffdapaz/VisualChatGPTStudio/README.md

 - As the models are different, the behavior of the responses may be different, especially if you have customized the commands.
 If the responses start to not be as expected, it will be necessary to adjust the commands or the request parameters through the Options.

-- For Azure users: Before the 2.0.0 version, you had to create two resources to could use properly this extension, one resource for Completation Models and another one for Chat Models.
+- For Azure users: Before the 2.0.0 version, you had to create two resources to could use properly this extension, one resource for Completion Models and another one for Chat Models.
 Now this is not more necessary, you only need to have one resource that use Chat Model.
 Because of that Azure users need adjust the Azure parameters through Options.

 - And if after the steps above you still have issues, please, leave me a comment for I can adjust or fix.